dgbowl/yadg/master/_sources/object.datagram.rst.txt

 **yadg** `datagram`
 ```````````````````
-The `datagram` is a structured and annotated representation of both raw and
+The `datagram` is a structured and annotated representation of raw data.
+Here,
-processed data.
-Here, "raw data" corresponds to data present in the output files
-as they come out of an instrument directly, while "processed data" corresponds
+"raw data" strictly denotes the data present in the parsed files, as they come out of an
-to data after any processing -- whether the processing is applying a calibration
+instrument directly.
+It may therefore also contain derived data (e.g. data processed using
-curve, or a more involved transformation, such as deriving :math:`Q_0` and
+a calibration curve in chromatography, or a more involved transformation in electrochemistry),
-:math:`f_0` from :math:`\Gamma(f)` in the :mod:`yadg.parsers.qftrace` module.
+while referring to them as "raw data", since they are present in the parsed files.

-The `datagram` is designed to be a mirror of the raw data files, with:
+The `datagram` is designed to be a FAIR representation of the parsed files, with:

-    - uncertainties of measured datapoints
+    - uncertainties of measured datapoints;
-    - units associated with data
+    - units associated with data;
-    - a consistent data structure for timestamped traces
+    - a consistent data structure for timestamped traces;
-    - a consistent variable mapping between different filetypes
+    - a consistent variable mapping between different filetypes.

 Additionally, the `datagram` is annotated by relevant metadata, including:

-    - version information
+    - version information;
-    - clear provenance of raw data
+    - clear provenance of the data;
-    - documentation of any post-processing
-    - uniform data timestamping between all `datagrams`
+    - uniform data timestamping within and between all `datagrams`.

 .. note::